alluding/hades/README.md

 # Hades
 ### An advanced multi-purpose Discord self-bot, currently a work in progress.
+#### FYI: I'm tempted to just archive this.
+I have NO ideas for commands, so unless people start suggesting commands, this is probably never going to be finished. :sob:

 # Features
 - Custom API/wrapper for embeds (since Discord removed embeds for users ages ago).